to 100+ countries

 Another fairly obvious tool but for the uninitiated a wire cutting tool allows you to cut the wire and strip the plastic casing away which is essential when dealing with guitar wiring.

-As always if you have a question or would like to contribute please leave a comment below, we'd love to hear from you.
+As always if you have a question or would like to contribute please leave a comment below or contact us, we'd love to hear from you.